Case Study: Preliminary Design for a BLE / GPS Tracking Device

 Technical Difficulty Rating: 6 out of 10

-This is a multi-part series of articles where we’re going to look at developing a hypothetical tracking device that incorporates Bluetooth Low Energy (BLE), GPS, an accelerometer, and a USB rechargeable lithium battery.
+This is a two-part series where we’re going to look at developing a hypothetical tracking device that incorporates Bluetooth Low Energy (BLE), GPS, an accelerometer, and a USB rechargeable lithium battery.

 When you have a new product that you want to develop, the first thing you should do is look at the big picture.
 This is what established hardware companies already do.